 - Mac and cheese – Is there ever a wrong time for mac and cheese?
 No!
 Amanda's Cooking has an awesome recipe that you can re-calculate for a smaller pot.

-- Apple crisp – Who says you can’t have dessert at lunch?!
-Give this recipe from Food.com a go.
+- Apple crisp – Who says you can't have dessert at lunch?!
+Give our slow cooker apple crisp recipe a go.

 Want to save some serious dough?
 Use cheaper cuts of meat for your crockpot meals!
 The slow cooking keeps the meat nice and tender, so you won't even know the difference.